Chatchie Plantation House

-Chatchie Plantation House, also known as Homewood, is a historic plantation house located along LA 308, about 3.6 mi east of Thibodaux.
+Chatchie Plantation House, also known as Homewood, is a historic Louisiana plantation house located along LA 308, about 3.6 mi east of Thibodaux.

 The original house, built in 1847, burned near the end of Civil War.
 The actual structure is a 1 1/2-story fully raised frame house built in c.
 1868.
 The original kitchen, unharmed by fire, was included in the present building.
 The main gallery has six Doric posts and the house has an unusually large attic space, comprising four rooms and a central hall.

 The mansion was added to the National Register of Historic Places on October 25, 1982.